mle86/php-wq/README.md

      resulting in an infinite loop
      as all jobs in the queue will be executed over and over.
      Probably not what you want.)
+* <code>const <b>WP_EXPIRED</b></code>
+    If this option is set to `DELETE_EXPIRED` (default), expired jobs will be deleted.
+    If this option is set to `BURY_EXPIRED`, expired jobs will be buried instead.
+    Otherwise, its value is taken as a Work Queue name where all expired jobs will be moved to.
+    (It's possible to put the origin work queue name here, resulting in an infinite loop
+     as soon as an expired job is encountered.
+     Probably not what you want.)

 Hook methods: